Walt Disney World Without a Ticket

 - Surrey Bike Rentals: Several resorts offer surrey bike rentals including: The Boardwalk, Yacht and Beach Clubs, Port Orleans, and Old Key West.

 This resort area offers outdoor fun to be had by all.
 Guests can visit with the horses that pull Cinderella’s carriage, a magical experience to be sure!
 There are also other farm animals to visit and enjoy.
 Guests can make reservations to ride in a horse-drawn carriage or go on a trail ride.
-After all of that outdoor fun, Trail’s End restaurant is available for dining.
+After all of that outdoor fun, Trail’s End or the Hoop-Dee-Doo Review restaurants are available for dining.
 In addition there are creatively decorated campsites to explore, these are especially fun to look at during a holiday.
 If you do happen to be at Fort Wilderness on a holiday don’t miss the golf cart parade.
 Many guests of the campsites decorate golf carts to show off their creativity and holiday spirit.

 The Boardwalk in the Epcot resort area is a huge and fantastic place to explore.
 Around the Boardwalk there are 5 resorts to explore in addition to shops and restaurants.
 Many people enjoy Jellyrolls piano bar, however be forewarned that this location does not allow children.
 Be sure to check out the ice-cream shop, Ample Hills creamery, for some delicious homemade treats.
 Rarely will you walk around this area without spotting someone enjoying a ride on a surrey bike, which is available for rent.
 This entire area is themed to a turn of the century boardwalk and is not to be missed on a day at Walt Disney World without a ticket to the parks.